veksha/cuda_terminal_plus/readme/readme.txt

 - 'local_history': Max number of commands saved in the terminal's local history.
 0 to disable.
 - 'global_history': Max number of commands saved in plugin's global history, accessed via command 'Search for command in history'.
+- 'terminal_height': internal terminal height, for programs that modify their output depending on terminal dimensions (like 'less')

 About